jacob-mennell/DeployStreamlitAzure/README.md

 To deploy your Streamlit app on Azure, use Docker to containerize the app, Azure Container Registry (ACR) to store the Docker image, and an App Service Plan to host and run the app on Azure.

 ## CI/CD
 To provide automated deployment of the Streamlit app, a Continuous Integration and Deployment (CICD) pipeline can be set up with branch policies.
-This pipeline will leverage Azure DevOps to automatically build and push a new container image to the Azure Container Registry (ACR) whenever there's a new commit to the main branch.
+This pipeline will leverage Azure DevOps to automatically build and push a new container image to the Azure Container Registry (ACR) and subsequently the Azure App Service whenever there's a new commit to the main branch.
 See build-pipeline.yml

 ### Azure Resources